jcxldn/PyOS/DOCUMENTATION.md

 `help` - View a list of commands.

+`ls` - List the contents of your current directory.

+`pwd` - List the current working directory.

 `sysinfo` - View system information.

 `updater` - Check for updates on GitHub (requires internet access)